pftq/Hunyuan_Keyframe_Lite/README.md

 Heavier main repo with training options etc: https://github.com/dashtoon/hunyuan-video-keyframe-control-lora

 The script needs at least 40GB VRAM to run, so you're looking at renting an H100 to run this on Runpod or other cloud services.
+Performance numbers on the default/example image & settings:
+- H100 without Sage/Flash: 30 min
+- H100 with Sage: 10 min

 Install Instructions on Linux on Runpod or other cloud services.
 You can remove the venv/deactivate lines if running locally.
 ```